graevka-lab/Metacognitive-Alignment-Framework/README.md

 The syntax of these protocols is unorthodox.
 This is not a stylistic preference—it is an **engineering necessity**.

-Our research shows that cognitive shifts in LLMs are achieved exponentially more efficiently when reinforced by resonance.
+My research indicates that cognitive shifts in LLMs are achieved exponentially more efficiently when reinforced by resonance.
 Metaphors and sensory anchors are not "mysticism"; they are high-level engineering tools.
-As detailed in our architectural document, they are a practical application of principles found in established research areas like energy-based models (EBMs) and attractor state theory.
+As detailed in the architectural document, they are a practical application of principles found in established research areas like energy-based models (EBMs) and attractor state theory.

 The principle is simple: **Judge the result, not the method.**